 For many years Prague Castle was open for free to everyone.
 Having several entrances, it was very easy to get in without waiting.
 Since summer 2016, Czech president Miloš Zeman decided to put security checks in place.
 This measure started to cause a big problem: line ups.
-My new blog post focuses on the best practices how to make the most of your Prague Castle visit and how to avoid line ups.
+My new blog post focuse on how to make the most of your Prague Castle visit and how to avoid line ups.
+My name is Dana and I am a local guide and also owner of a small business called Prague Behind The Scenes tours.
+I am helping Prague visitors to see Prague in a less touristy way.

 1. BEST TIME FOR YOUR VISIT

 Come either early in the morning or later in the afternoon or at night.
-Prague Castle is open from 6am – 10pm.
-If you plan to visit Prague Castle during the day (peak is 10am – 4pm), you need to count with some extra time in a line up for security checks.
+Prague Castle is open from 6am – 10pm every day.
+If you plan to visit Prague Castle during the day (peak is 10am – 4pm), you need to count with some extra time in a line up for security checks, especially in summer or after changing the guards (every hour).
 Working days are also better for visit.
-Entrance to Prague Castle grounds is free of charge, however, in case you would like to visit interiours and historical buildings (St. Vitus Cathedral, Old Royal Palace, St. George´s Basilica, Golden Lane), you need to purchase a ticket (It is called B circuit and cost 250 CZK.
-This ticket is valid two days).
+Entrance to Prague Castle grounds is free of charge.
+In case you would like to visit interiours and historical buildings (St. Vitus Cathedral, Old Royal Palace, St. George´s Basilica, Golden Lane), you need to purchase a ticket called B circuit / 250 CZK.
+This ticket is valid two days.
 Historical buildings are open from 10am – 5pm.

 2. ALL ABOUT SECURITY CHECKS